| Matlock Bank & Bridge, 1900-02 |

 of the picture from the Guide.
 There are several small details

 that prove this.
-Firstly, the people surrounding the tram
+Firstly, the people near the tram

 are exactly the same in both pictures[6];

-secondly, there is another tram outside the Matlock Methodist
+secondly, there is what appears to be another tram outside the Matlock Methodist

 and United Reformed Church on Bank Road; and thirdly, the